 Our Structure and People

-The School is organised into five Subject Groups: Strategy International Business and Entrepreneurship, Work Organisation and Management, Economics, Finance and Accounting, and Marketing and Operations.
+The School is organised into six Subject Groups: Strategy International Business and Entrepreneurship, Work Organisation and Management, Economics, Finance and Accounting, Marketing, and Operations and Supply Chain.

 Subject Groups reflect key functions of business and management as well as related disciplines.
 Each Subject Group has a Subject Group Head, a Director of Research, and a Director of Education and Student Experience.